-If 5GB isn’t enough for you, you can upgrade to iCloud+.
+If 5GB isn’t enough, you can upgrade to iCloud+.
 This gets you up to 2TB of storage, in addition to features such as Private Relay (beta), Hide My Email and HomeKit Secure Video support.

 You can set up iCloud on your Apple devices and Windows computers.
-We have instructions on how to set up a new iCloud account for each below, in addition to a section on how to set up an iCloud email.
+We have instructions on how to set up a new iCloud account for each below and a section on how to set up an iCloud email.
 Note: Have your Apple ID ready.

 Setting up iCloud on your iPhone, iPad or iPod Touch

 - Go to Settings and tap on [your name].
 If you don’t see [your name], tap Sign in to your [device] and enter your Apple ID and password.

 - Tap iCloud, then turn apps and features on or off.